All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Air plants are about as low-maintenance as you can get.
 Protect them from full sun.
 Mist once or twice a week with a spray bottle, and give them a good soaking in the sink every now and then.

-Boston fern (Nephrolepis exaltata)
+Boston Fern (Nephrolepis Exalata)

 Boston ferns are really tough in a spot with high humidity and lots of indirect light.
-Keep their roots damp but well drained, and mist the foliage occasionally.
+Keep their roots damp but well-drained, and mist the foliage occasionally.

 Related articles